-Communication was the tool that allowed people to share and develop ideas.
-It allowed inventions and insights to travel not just from one person to another, but from one tribe to another, from one continent to another.
+Our ability to communicate created the world as we know it.
+It was the tool that allowed people to share and develop ideas.
+It allowed inventions and insights to travel not just from one person to another, but from one tribe to another, and from one continent to another.

-It helped us organize the world around us.
-It helped us develop codes of conduct that help us collaborate and grow across the world.
-It helped us achieve a deeper understanding of the world around us - and share it with others.
+Language helps us organize the world around us.
+Exchanging ideas lets us develop codes of conduct that enable us to collaborate and grow across the world.
+Communication helps us achieve a deeper understanding of the world around us – and share it with others.

 “My problem used to be a lack of focus and a lot of negative thoughts, but this has been so much easier to deal with when working with someone so positive who helps me see opportunities rather than obstacles.
 It has helped me a lot.
 I have a whole new sense of motivation and focus than I used to :)” – Kjetil, former client.

 In our fast-paced world, with seemingly endless tools to help us communicate, our social intelligence is more important than ever before.
-Without it, we are likely to misunderstand what others try to communicate to us, and vice versa.
+Without it, we’re likely to misunderstand what others try to communicate to us, and vice versa.

 So how do we go about improving our social intelligence?

-Study after study, as well hundreds of anecdotal examples from my own experience from all over the world, show one thing: Social intelligence, and good communication, is an innate skill in humans.
-Poor social intelligence and communication is more often than not a result of what we call contaminated thinking - than an actual lack of intelligence.
+Study after study, as well as hundreds of anecdotal examples from my own experience from all over the world, show one thing: Social intelligence and good communication, is an innate skill in humans.
+Poor social intelligence and communication is more often than not a result of what we call contaminated thinking than an actual lack of intelligence or skill.